 - Is there anything you would like in your obituary?

-These are awful conversations that no one wants to have, but I think sometimes they are conversations most people are thinking about but too scared to bring up – maybe he wanted to discuss these things but didn’t want to make anyone upset.
+These are awful conversations that no one wants to have, but I think sometimes they are conversations most people are thinking about but too scared to bring up – maybe he wanted to discuss these things but didn’t want to upset anyone.

-Either way, this is neither here nor there when it comes to budget so I will leave you with these things to ponder.
+Either way, this is neither here nor there regarding budget, so I will leave you with these things to ponder.

 My budget isn’t perfect this month.
-I spend with my credit card so that I can track things without having to keep all my receipts.
+I spend with my credit card to track things without keeping all my receipts.

 My November Budget

 - Pets 64.83

 - Health 19 Savings (preset with the bank) 200

 I finally paid off my car, so I am mortgage and car-payment-free.